Law: Common law and equity

-As time went on, many felt that the common law was overly systematised and inflexible, and increasing numbers of citizens petitioned the King to override the common law.
+As time went on, many felt that the common law was overly systematised and inflexible, and an increasing number of citizens petitioned the King to override it.
 On the King's behalf, the Lord Chancellor started giving judgments to do what was equitable in a case.
 From the time of Sir Thomas More, the first lawyer to be appointed as Lord Chancellor, a systematic body of equity grew up alongside the rigid common law, and developed its own Court of Chancery.
-At first, equity was often criticised as erratic.
+At first, equity was often criticised for its erratic behavior.
 Over time, courts of equity developed solid principles, especially under Lord Eldon.
 In the 19th century in England, and in 1937 in the U.S., the two systems were merged.

-In developing the common law, academic writings have always played an important part, both to collect overarching principles from dispersed case law and to argue for change.
+In developing the common law, academic writings have always played an important role, both in collecting overarching principles from scattered case law and in advocating change.
 William Blackstone, from around 1760, was the first scholar to collect, describe, and teach the common law.
 But merely in describing, scholars who sought explanations and underlying structures slowly changed the way the law actually worked.

 Religious law

 Religious law is explicitly based on religious precepts.
 Examples include the Jewish Halakha and Islamic Sharia—both of which translate as the "path to follow".
 Christian canon law also survives in some church communities.
-Often the implication of religion for law is unalterability because the word of God cannot be amended or legislated against by judges or governments.
+Often, the implication of religion for law is unalterability because the word of God cannot be amended or legislated against by judges or governments.
 Nonetheless, most religious jurisdictions rely on further human elaboration to provide for thorough and detailed legal systems.
-For instance, the Quran has some law, and it acts as a source of further law through interpretation, Qiyas (reasoning by analogy), Ijma (consensus) and precedent.
+For instance, the Quran has some law, and it acts as a source of further law through interpretation, Qiyas (reasoning by analogy), Ijma (consensus), and precedent.
 This is mainly contained in a body of law and jurisprudence known as Sharia and Fiqh respectively.
 Another example is the Torah or Old Testament, in the Pentateuch or Five Books of Moses.
 This contains the basic code of Jewish law, which some Israeli communities choose to use.
 The Halakha is a code of Jewish law that summarizes some of the Talmud's interpretations.

-A number of countries are sharia jurisdictions.
+Many countries are Sharia jurisdictions.
 Israeli law allows litigants to use religious laws only if they choose.
-Canon law is only in use by members of the Catholic Church, the Eastern Orthodox Church and the Anglican Communion.
+Canon law is only in use by members of the Catholic Church, the Eastern Orthodox Church, and the Anglican Communion.